-We set off from Drysdale and flew over a series of stunning locations, including Mt Russ, Mt Hann, King Cascade, St George Basin, Mt Trafalgar, Prince Frederick Harbour, up to Mitchell Falls.
-What a view!
+We set off from Drysdale and flew over a series of stunning locations, including Mt Russ, Mt Hann, King Cascade, St George Basin, Mt Trafalgar, Prince Frederick Harbour, and finally, Mitchell Falls.

 Despite the slight morning haze, I managed to take some phenomenal photos during my two-hour flight along the coast.
-Mt Trafalgar and Mt Waterloo in the background just hit the mark.
-I was able to sit by the pilot (thanks to my good reflex putting my hand up) and had a fantastic view of the spaces around us.
+Mt Trafalgar and Mt Waterloo in the background were particularly stunning.
+I was able to sit by the pilot (thanks to my good reflex putting my hand up) and enjoy the incredible views around us.

-The pilot told us that people breed livestock here, but it’s not a very lucrative business and they have to do other things as well.
+The pilot told us that people do breed livestock in the Kimberley region, but it’s not always a lucrative business and they often have to supplement their income with other ventures.

-For instance, the owner of the Drysdale River Station keeps Gibb River Rd in good condition during the dry season and hasn’t been home for two months.
+For example, the owner of Drysdale River Station also helps maintain Gibb River Rd during the dry season and hasn’t been home for two months.
 His income also comes from tourism and the gas station located on the property.

 Muster in Australia

-In Australia cattle walks loosely.
-Drysdale River station is over 400 hectares and the only indication of ownership of the cow is a mark on its back.
-If there is no such mark, it means that the cow is wild and can be shot, or caught and be marked.
+In Australia, cattle roam freely.
+Drysdale River Station covers over 400 hectares and the only way to indicate ownership of the cow is to mark it on the back.
+If there is no such mark, it means that the cow is wild and can be either shot or caught and marked.

-Cows don’t live in barns like in Europe.
-In order to count or catch them people have to get in a helicopter and look for them.
-It is called muster and can be done with horses, dogs, 4WD, and helicopters.
+Unlike Europe, cows in Australia do not live in barns.
+In order to count or catch them, people have to use helicopters to locate them in the vast and rugged terrain.
+This process is called muster and can be done with the help of horses, dogs, 4WD, and helicopters.

-The muster is done once a year at the end of the dry season when water level is low and all animals gather near the water source.
+The muster is usually done once a year at the end of the dry season when the water level is low and all the animals gather near the water source.

-Interestingly, the cattle here are only for meat, but not for Australian markets, because their meat is considered too tough for the Australian market.
+Interestingly, the cattle in this region are raised only for meat, but their meat is considered too tough for the Australian market.
 All transports go to the Asian market and Indonesia.
-Okay, enough about the cow subject.
+Okay, enough about cows.